-Although the Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, any recurrence of the COVID-19 outbreak in China, such as the recurrence of COVID-19 toward the end of 2020, or continuance of the outbreak in other parts of the world could adversely impact our company's business operations or the business operations of our company's customers and partners thus in turn having an adverse impact on our business, results of operations and financial condition.
+The Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, however, as of the date of this annual report, there were a considerable amount of new COVID-19 cases, including primarily the COVID-19 Omicron variant cases, in various cities in China.
+The Chinese local authorities have reinstated certain measures to keep COVID-19 in check, including travel restrictions and stay-at-home orders.
+The recurrence of COVID-19 in the China and continuance of the outbreak in other parts of the world, could adversely impact our company's business operations or the business operations of our company's customers and partners thus in turn having an adverse impact on our business, results of operations and financial condition.
 Failure to contain the further spread of COVID-19 will prolong and exacerbate the general economic downturn.
 Our business operations could be disrupted if any of its employees is suspected of having these or any other epidemic disease, since it could require its employees to be quarantined and/or its offices to be closed for disinfection or other remedial measures.
 There remain substantial uncertainties about the dynamic of the COVID-19 pandemic, including, but not limited to, with respect to the logistics of distribution and the efficacy of any vaccine program or with respect to new strains or variants of the virus, which may have potential continuing impacts on subsequent periods if the pandemic and the resulting disruption were to extend over a prolonged period.